 In such a situation, it is possible to wait for the trout to be swimming well away and cast a fly out and just leave it there for the trout to intersect on its next route away.

-By being patience and learning the trout’s routine, then it is possible to make your cast when the trout is furthest away.
+By being patient and learning the trout’s routine, then it is possible to make your cast when the trout is furthest away.
 Even a loud, splashy done with little finesse will not spook it.